Elementary Education | Metro Community College A to B (Bachelor of Science)

 This program blends theory and practical experience and includes opportunities to serve as tutors, teachers’ assistants and student teachers in Omaha public and private schools.
-This associate to bachelor’s (A to B) program is offered through the College of Professional Studies, in conjunction with the Department of Education in the College of Arts and Sciences.
+This associate to bachelor’s (A to B) program is offered through the Department of Education in the College of Arts and Sciences.

 The early childhood education coursework completed at MCC will apply toward the early childhood education endorsement requirements at Creighton University.
 Students who successfully complete the A to B program will be eligible for their teaching certificate in elementary education with an early childhood education endorsement.
 This credential will enable these educators to teach preschool and pre-K programs.
 In the program, you’ll learn:

 - How to be an effective elementary teacher in the Jesuit tradition

 - How to inspire children to learn through classroom leadership skill

 - How to be an ethical thinker and creative problem solver

 For students who are interested in earning a special education endorsement, a Dual Endorsement for Elementary Education (PK-6, PK-8) with Special Education Endorsement is available.

 See the main elementary education major page for details.

 This is a 75-credit program.
 Beyond the required courses to fulfill the associate degree at MCC, students will need to complete the remaining degree requirements listed below.
 In addition to their associate degree, students may also complete an additional three courses at MCC toward their Creighton bachelor’s degree requirements.

 - CPS200: Making the Transition (online) – 3